stefanofa/awesome/README.md

 *   [webpro/knip](https://github.com/webpro/knip) - ✂️  Find unused files, dependencies and exports in your JavaScript and TypeScript projects.
 Knip it before you ship it!

-*   [tremorlabs/tremor](https://github.com/tremorlabs/tremor) - The React library to build dashboards fast.
+*   [tremorlabs/tremor](https://github.com/tremorlabs/tremor) - React components to build charts and dashboards

 *   [gvergnaud/ts-pattern](https://github.com/gvergnaud/ts-pattern) - 🎨 The exhaustive Pattern Matching library for TypeScript, with smart type inference.